jlopez77/DeyeInverter/README.md

 # DeyeInverter
 Small utility to read data from DEYE Inverters through the Solarman Datalogger.
 Works with S/N 17*

+Test indicate that the full ModBus is available through the TCP connection. **Probably** this *can lead* to modifying Inverter Configuration via TCP calls.

 MQTT support into Home Assistant:

 ```